This post is sponsored by Cache Valley Creamery. All thoughts and opinions are my own.

 Instructions

-- In a small bowl, combine the mayonnaise with the parmesan cheese, garlic powder, black pepper and kosher salt.
+- In a small bowl, combine the mayonnaise with the parmesan cheese, garlic powder, black pepper, and kosher salt.
 Whisk to combine and set aside.

 Caramelized Onions

-- Add the onions to the pan along with the red wine vinegar, salt and pepper.
-Saute for 10-12 minutes until they are softened and lightly caramelized.
+- Add the onions to the pan, along with the red wine vinegar, salt and pepper.

 Roast Beef Sliders

-- While the onions are cooking, preheat the oven to 350˚ and slice the hawaiian buns through the middle so there is a top and bottom sheet of buns.
+- Slice the Hawaiian rolls through the middle with a serrated knife so there is a top and bottom sheet of buns.

 Notes